Solve bridging issues. ThinLine supports the gap.

 Lordosis, or more commonly referred to as “swayback”, is when the span of the back dips excessively in the center of the top line.
 It is caused by weakness and laxity/stretching of the supporting ligaments along the horse’s spine, often with weakness and loss of bulk/tone in the top line musculature.

-Most way backs are not congenital, are not a true sway.
+true sway.
 Often the sway is the result of lack of muscle across the top line: building back muscle will reduce or eliminate the sway if it is not congenital and will improve it even if it is.

 And proper riding and saddle fit are the biggest keys to comfort and performance.
 Conformation plays a role.
 Horses with long backs prone to back problems in general, including swayback.
 Horses with high-set necks and a high head carriage may be at greater risk because this way of moving tends to hollow the back.
 ThinLine will encourage horses to lift their backs and lower their heads resulting in improved muscle tone.